medihack/massanimate/README.md

 ## Usage

-Simply add a class (e.g. "fanimate") to all elements you would like to animate (this is usually pretty fast).
+Simply add a class (e.g. "mass-animate") to all elements you would like to animate (this is usually pretty fast).
-Then use Fanimate like below:
+Then use `massanimate` like below:

-    $.fanimate("div.fanimate") // creates a new empty style rule .css({width: 50, height: 50, opacity: 0}) // set some initial style attributes
+    $.massanimate("div.mass-animate") // creates a new empty style rule .css({width: 50, height: 50, opacity: 0}) // set some initial style attributes
 	.animate({width: 100, height: 100, opacity: 1}, 2000) // animate those attributes
 	.animate({width: 50, height: 50, opacity: 0}, 2000, function() { // another animation